La comunidad (film)

 La comunidad (UK title: Common Wealth) is a 2000 Spanish black comedy film directed by Álex de la Iglesia.

-Driven by the ambition and greed of the characters to the point of the degradation of their human condition, the plot concerns the developments in a homeowner community in Madrid upon the finding of 300 million ₧ in the appartment of a dead man by real estate agent Julia (Carmen Maura).
+Driven by the ambition and greed of the characters to the point of the degradation of their human condition, the plot concerns the developments in a homeowner community in Madrid upon the finding of 300 million ₧ in the apartment of a dead man by real estate agent Julia (Carmen Maura).
 Maura garnered critical acclaim for her performance and scooped a Silver Shell and a Goya Award for Best Actress.

 Plot

 The plot is set in Madrid.
 Julia, a real estate agent, discovers 300 million ₧ in the apartment of a dead man.
-Unfortunately, the neighbors have been waiting for the man to die so that they can seize the money for themselves.
+Unfortunately, the neighbours have been waiting for the man to die so that they can seize the money for themselves.

 Cast

 Production

 The film was produced by LolaFilms and it had the participation of Antena 3 and Vía Digital.

 The fictional building is credited to be Carrera de San Jerónimo 14.
 The indoor shots were however filmed in Calle del Desengaño.